IsmailSoomro21/IsmailSoomro21.github.io/_portfolio/portfolio-4.md

 ## Introduction:
-FaceScan is a domain-specific Agentic AI service designed for face verification and identity metadata retrieval.
+FaceScan is a self-created AI system, built entirely from scratch without using any pre-trained models.
+It is a domain-specific Agentic AI service designed for face verification and identity metadata retrieval.
 Trained on curated image datasets, it can autonomously verify if an input image matches a known face and return structured metadata—including name, age, and other attributes—along with an identification confidence score.
 By combining AI-powered verification with database-driven metadata storage, FaceScan delivers a fast, reliable, and scalable solution for security, identity verification, and analytics applications.

 ## How FaceScan Works:
 1. Model Training & Feature Encoding: